frozenarc/fp-recursion/README.md

 # fp-recursion

 Functional programming requires recursion instead of loop.
-Writing recursionn destracts sometimes developers from focusing more on business logic.
+Writing recursion destracts sometimes developers from focusing more on business logic.
 So, to make use of recursion instead of loop and implement it easily the library can be used.

 ### Install